Epiforge/Extensions/Design/direct-subscription.md

 **A member's property and a member's field subscribe to entirely different things.** A property subscribes `PropertyChanged` on *the target's* value.
 A field subscribes contents on *its own* value, and only when the target's type is compiler-generated.
 A field of an ordinary type subscribes to nothing at all, and no member expression ever does both.

 There is also an asymmetry in the two `PropertyChanged` handlers which the fast path has to reproduce rather than tidy up: the member's acts when the reported name is its own **or is null or empty**, the index's acts only on an exact name match.
 That is why the plan names two property-changed kinds instead of one.

+### Deferred branches, and why the contract's first sentence changed

+The subscription-set instrument found this on its first run, which is the entire argument for having built it before the execution path.

+**A node subscribes when it evaluates, not when it is constructed**, and four node types construct children they do not evaluate:

+- `ObservableConditionalExpression` creates *both* branches with evaluation deferred, unconditionally
+- `ObservableBinaryExpression` creates its right operand deferred for `Coalesce`, and for `AndAlso` and `OrElse` over `bool`

+Reading a deferred node's `Evaluation` forces it, once, and clears the flag for good.
+So `subject => subject.Rank > 0 ? other.Rank : subject.Score`, observed while `Rank` is zero, subscribes to `subject` twice and **to `other` not at all**.
+Set `Rank` to one and the graph subscribes to `other` — and never lets go of it when the condition flips back, because the deferral flag is already spent.

+The graph's subscription set is therefore not a property of the expression.
+It is a property of the expression *and its history*: it starts as a subset, grows monotonically as branches are taken, and settles at the full static set.
+A fast path, which resolves its subscriptions once, would take that full set immediately.

+**The decision is to accept the superset, and it weakens the contract.** The reasoning, in the order it matters:

+The fatal direction stays closed.
+The plan is never a proper subset of the graph's set at any moment, so there is no instant at which the fast path is blind to something the graph can see.
+Silent staleness remains impossible.

+The excess is bounded and monotone — exactly the branches not yet taken — and it produces no extra notification to any consumer, because the wrapper compares evaluations before announcing.
+A change to an input only an untaken branch reads causes the fast path to re-run the lambda and arrive at the same answer, and the answer is not announced.

+What it does produce is extra *evaluations*, and eligible expressions are not pure.
+This repository's own `TestPerson.Name` increments a counter and raises notifications for `NameGets` from its getter.
+So the excess is observable in principle.
+It widens the Purity hazard already recorded below rather than introducing a new one.

+The alternative was refusing `Conditional`, `Coalesce`, `AndAlso` and `OrElse` outright, which removes conjunctive predicates — which is to say most real predicates — from the eligible set.
+By this document's own hierarchy a superset costs performance, the same category as refusing; refusing pays that cost always, the superset pays it only until a branch is first taken.

+This is the one place where the mechanism is permitted to do more than the graph rather than less, it is named, and it should not be extended to a second place without an argument this explicit.

 Two things follow immediately.